SproulHimself/satire_classification_project/README.md

 ---

 ### Data Set
-We had been told several times, acquiring and cleaning the data would take up the majority of our time on this project.
-At first, we tried not to believe the hype but ultimately the "data wrangling" process did take up a lot of our time.
+We had been told several times that acquiring and cleaning the data would take up the majority of our time on this project.
+At first, we tried not to believe the hype but ultimately the "data wrangling" process turned out to be rather time consuming.

 Our initial goal was to scrape multiple sources to get 2500 articles for each target label of satire and not satire.
-Due to time constraints and the speed of our scrapers we had to settle for 1200 satire examples and 900 non satire examples.
+Due to time constraints and the speed of our scrapers we had to settle for 1200 satire examples and 900 non-satire examples.

 --------